 8. Foster recognition & progress consistently, even when things are hard.
 It's easy to feel a lack of control and progress.
-Track progress creatively, celebrate milestones, people, and events relentlessly.
+Track progress creatively, and celebrate milestones, people, and events relentlessly.

 9. Embrace mindfulness and self-care.
 If we do not care for ourselves, we cannot show up for others consistently.
 We are also in an extended period of high stress that humans are simply not built for.
 Identify the groups most in need and adapt new rituals to support this.

 10. Optimism is a superpower to adapt and rebound from challenges.
 Embrace a rational optimistic mindset from leadership to management to culture champions.
-In Winston Churchill's words "ask, is this a problem, or is it our finest hour?"
+In Winston Churchill's words, "ask, is this a problem, or is it our finest hour?"
 Walk hand in hand with reason, but embrace possibility.

-Perhaps the biggest opportunity of our relentlessly changing world is choice.
+Perhaps the biggest opportunity in our relentlessly changing world is choice.
 We can choose the comfort of business as usual, of old habits and routines.
 Or we can embrace new habits, rituals, and behaviors for ourselves and our teams to adapt and thrive.